Kakarhot/NBA-News/README.md

 ### Wenshuo

-Create an app to display recent news stories on a topic of your choice using a web API.
+An app that display recent news stories on NBA using a web API.